mkarroqe/stickittotheman/README.md

 # stickittotheman
 Site that adds a sticker to your profile photo to show your support for various social justice causes.
+Only one sticker (pictured in demo below) is currently supported.
 <!--
 ## how to stick it
 1. upload a *square* photo (jpg, jpeg, png supported)